bbauska/CSS-Notes4Pros/README.md

 >
 > **Difference to reset.css**
 >
 > You may have heard of reset.css.
-What\'s the difference between the
+What&apos;s the difference between the
 > two?
 >
 > While normalize.css provides consistency by setting different